MosesKonsue/MosesKonsue.github.io/_posts/2021-09-01-valentine.md

 6) Find a better way to take notes.
 ```

-Being completely stuck, we check the writeup!
+Being completely stuck, we check the HTB writeup!

 <h2>Foothold</h2>

-It seems that this particular version of openssl is vulnerable to the well known heartbleed bug, it even has its own [website](https://heartbleed.com/) which says:
+It seems that this particular version of openssl is vulnerable to the well known heartbleed bug, it even has its own [website](https://heartbleed.com/) by the Synopsys Software Integrity Group which says:
 > *"The Heartbleed Bug is a serious vulnerability in the popular OpenSSL cryptographic software library.
 This weakness allows stealing the information protected, under normal conditions, by the SSL/TLS encryption used to secure the Internet.
 SSL/TLS provides communication security and privacy over the Internet for applications such as web, email, instant messaging (IM) and some virtual private networks (VPNs)."*

 [Wikipedia](https://en.wikipedia.org/wiki/Heartbleed) has further details and refers to heartbleed as **CVE-2014-0160**:
 >*" It resulted from improper input validation (due to a missing bounds check) in the implementation of the TLS heartbeat extension.[3]
 Thus, the bug's name derived from heartbeat.
 The vulnerability was classified as a buffer over-read, a situation where more data can be read than should be allowed."*

-The heartbeat extension for TLS seems to have been developed as a way to *"test and keep alive secure communication links without the need to renegotiate the connection each time.*" However crafting packets that would request information that was normal to request, and then additional information that should have been refused.
-However heartbeat had improper input validation, so did not check if the request contained harmful requests.
+The heartbeat extension for TLS seems to have been developed as a way to *"test and keep alive secure communication links without the need to renegotiate the connection each time.*".
+The way it works from my understanding (reading wikipedia) is that a client can send a Heartbeat Request message with a payload as well as the payload's length.
+The server would then send the exact same payload back.

-It seems that the exploits surronding this simply request an additional packets at random.
-Whatever was being processed by the server at the time.
-This means that multiple requests need to be made and combed through manually or through unique sorting to determine what information was gained through the exploit.
+The Heartbleed bug (which is a great play on heartbeat) would exploit this by sending a request with a small payload and a large payload length.
+The server would then send the payload back, and then whatever characters it had in active memory to the client to fit the payload length.
+It would do this because of bounds checking failure.
+The limit to this seems to be 64kb due to 16-bit integer payload size limits.

+> Wikipedia continues: *"Where a Heartbeat Request might ask a party to "send back the four-letter word 'bird'", resulting in a response of "bird", a "Heartbleed Request" of "send back the 500-letter word 'bird'" would cause the victim to return "bird" followed by whatever 496 subsequent characters the victim happened to have in active memory.
+Attackers in this way could receive sensitive data, compromising the confidentiality of the victim's communications.
+Although an attacker has some control over the disclosed memory block's size, it has no control over its location, and therefore cannot choose what content is revealed*

 We google around and find https://github.com/sensepost/heartbleed-poc which explains that these tools are outdated and that there are metasploit and burp versions of this exploit which may be easier.
-I felt like trying this python script and thus I run it against our box and see that I don't really seem to get much on the first 10 runs of it.
+I felt like trying this python script and thus I run it against our box.
+However I don't really seem to get much on the first 10 runs of it, the cause of which I understand because of the great background reading from earlier.
 Reading the github we see options to increase the number of heartbeats to send with `-n`.
-I try again and set the `-n` flag to 2 and coincidentally seem to get a base64 encoded password
+I try again and set the `-n` flag to 2 and coincidentally seem to get a base64 encoded password.
+This could be automated to output the responses to a file and filter for unique strings.

 ```
 /decode.php..Co